 High summer.
 This is what Devon is all about.
 The fields are green, the lambs are fattening up nicely and hedgerows are full of flowers.
 Around Lustleigh our neighbouring villages are putting on their annual summer shows with rural crafts and delicious local food.
 No matter how hot it is a walk along the river Bovey will help to cool you down.
 Shaded by tall trees you can take a dip or dabble your toes in the river and watch the trout sunning themselves.
 You might even spot an otter or the flash of a kingfisher.

 In August the only subject on the local’s minds is the annual show on the bank holiday Monday.
 This event is massive for the village.
-Last year almost 5,000 visitors came to show which features a horticultural show, horse show, parachuting, rural skills, 10Km ‘fun’ run, dozens of craft and food stalls, bands, dancing, dog racing and critically a bar.
+Last year almost 5,000 visitors came to show which features a horticultural show, dog show, rural skills, 10Km ‘fun’ run, dozens of craft and food stalls, bands, dancing, dog racing and critically a bar.
 You will be please to know the show actually takes place on the edge of the village so those staying at Mill Barn get all the enjoyment without disruption caused by traffic.
-For a more martime based festival why not take in the famous Dartmouth Regatta?
+For a more maritime based festival why not take in the famous Dartmouth Regatta?

 September has been a very reliable month over the last couple of years with warm temperatures and low rainfall.
 The schools are once again in session so much of the hustle and bustle of summer has subsided but there are still a great many local events going on such as the famous Widecombe Fair.